jeffscottward/ExplodingDog/README.md

 ### TODO
 - [x] Build:Sitemap of all the existing art
 - [x] Build:Download-Script all of the art
-- [ ] Learn:How-To-Build Machine Learning bot to generate new images
+- [ ] Learn:How-To-Build Machine Learning bot to generate new drawings
 - [ ] Build:ML-Bot to generate new art
 - [ ] Build:WebUI to click-trigger the generatation of new art (in the browser? - Tensorflow.js)
 - [ ] Build/Find:Ecommerce-Stack in Node.js for buying canvas of generated art